LemLib/LemLib/.github/CONTRIBUTING.md

 - Apply the kernel: `pros c apply LemLib@a.b.c-d`
 - Remove the template: `pros c remove LemLib@a.b.c-d`

+If you are creating new files in the `lemlib` folder
+- Run `make clean quick -j`

 In order to contribute to LemLib, you will need to [fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository and clone it to your local machine.
 You can then [commit](#commit-messages) your changes to your fork.
 Once you are done, you can [create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the master branch.
 You can use the [Pull Request Template](.github/PULL_REQUEST_TEMPLATE.md) to structure your pull request.